Volkswagen Santana: Santana (Brazil; 1984–2006)

 The Santana entered production in Brazil in June, 1984.
-It was originally sold as a 4-door and 2-door sedan, but a station wagon named Santana Quantum (later simply Quantum) was launched in July 1985.
+It was originally sold as a 4-door and 2-door sedan, with the station wagon Santana Quantum (later simply Quantum) being launched in July 1985.
 The 2-door coupe was exclusive to Brazil.

 The engine range consisted of two versions of the familiar 1.8-litre Volkswagen EA827 engine, running on ethanol or petrol.
 In May 1988 it gained the option of a 2.0-litre engine (petrol or ethanol).
 Thus equipped they were known as Santana/Quantum 2000.
 Transmissions included a 4-speed manual (for the first two years), 5-speed manual (first as an option but made standard in 1987), and for the top line CD (later GLS) a 3-speed automatic.

 In 1991, Volkswagen do Brasil then engaged in a joint venture with Ford called AutoLatina, decided to retain the Passat (B2) shaped sedan and wagon instead of building the newer third-generation Passat (B3).
 Thorough changes to the bodyshell, boot line, front and rear guards, meant it looked considerably more modern than its predecessor, if not quite at par with the B3.
 Under the terms of AutoLatina, this "new" Santana was also marketed as the Ford Versailles in Brazil and as the Ford Galaxy in Argentina.
 The 3-door (later 5-door) station wagon was sold as the Ford Royale.
 1991 also marked the introduction of ABS brakes and catalytic converters, both firsts for the Brazilian car industry.

-It received a mild facelift for 1994, and another more extensive one in 1998.
+It received a mild facelift for 1994, and another more extensive one in 1999.
 In 2002, the Quantum was taken out of production, and then, after more than two decades and years of dropping sales, the Santana was retired from the range in June 2006.
-It sold 548,494 units during its production run.
+It sold 548,494 units during its 22 year production run.

+In the 1990s, a pick-up truck version of the VW Santana was built using the bed of the Volkswagen Taro, but it did not enter production.